 - Finally, position your microphone correctly.
 Don’t have it directly in front of your mouth when airflow is the strongest but have it to the side and above or below your lips line.

 - Control yourself and once you position your microphone don’t turn your head instinctively towards the mic.
 Keep your head away or even tilt it further for a short period of time to minimize the sound.

 Controlling your breath properly instead of turning head away may be useful for you if you record with guests and don’t want to be distracting or if you want to promote your podcast with video recording and don’t want to distract the viewers.

 6. Review the script – boost your confidence and eliminate stutter

 If you are doing your own podcast scripts then you will probably are familiar with the material.
 Anyway, there might be situations where you have prepared your script and are recording after some time has passed.
 Or if your material required longer research from start to finish of the script.

-Knowledge of the material is crucial as it will make you more relaxed providing for a more natural flow of the episode.
+To sound good on a podcast, the knowledge of the material is crucial as it will make you more relaxed providing for a more natural flow of the episode.

 - Rehearse out loud – The script sounds different in your head.
 Read the material aloud several times before you start recording.
 This will also warm up your vocal cords.